sawatkins/tf2dl-servers/README.md

 # upfast-tf

-Web platform that hosts and monitors dedicated video game (Team Fortress 2) servers. https://upfast.tf
+Web platform that hosts and monitors free public dedicated video game (Team Fortress 2) servers.  https://upfast.tf

-Servers are hosted on AWS EC2 and were provisioned with Terraform.
+This a personal project of mine.
+I created it mainly to gain experience provisioning and managing cloud servers.

-Servers are monitored with custom scripts and APIs.
+Servers are hosted on AWS EC2 instances created with Terraform.
+I monitor the server health with Prometheus.
+The backend is written in Go.

 ---

 Future plans:

- - Monitor servers with Prometheus (in progress)
+ - Add more public servers
- - Allow users to host their own servers
+ - Allow anyone to create and reserve a private server for a set time